Johnny Depp’s sister says Amber Heard called him ‘old and fat’

 She was asked when she learned that Depp and Heard were going to get married.

-“There was a wedding celebration put together on the island, so they had a wedding ceremony on the island, but prior to going to the island they actually got married in Los Angeles as they couldnt actually do it it with paperwork on the island,“ she recalled.
+“There was a wedding celebration put together on the island, so they had a wedding ceremony on the island, but prior to going to the island they actually got married in Los Angeles as they couldn’t actually do it it with paperwork on the island,“ she recalled.

 She said that she was “scared” and “devastated” when she heard that Depp was marrying Heard.